JPMorgan pressed by Senate Democrats on racial discrimination reports

 The letter also asks the bank to explain its efforts to boost diversity in its senior ranks, and other policies the bank has in place to ensure no one is improperly treated on the basis of race.

-The bank did not immediately respond to a request for comment on the letter.
+JPMorgan spokeswoman Patricia Wexler said the bank welcomes “the chance to continue the dialogue.”

 Earlier this month, Jamie Dimon, the bank’s chief executive, told employees he was “disgusted by racism and hate in any form” in a memo sent shortly after the New York Times report was published.
 He also vowed to improve the bank’s practices.

-(Reporting by Pete Schroeder; additional reporting by Elizabeth Dilts Marshall; Editing by Rosalba O’Brien)
+Reporting by Pete Schroeder; additional reporting by Elizabeth Dilts Marshall; Editing by Rosalba O'Brien